NewReStarter/Future_JM_Project/AWS_Polly/readme.md

  "VoiceId":"Amy"
  }
 ```
 The first two key is required while the last one "VoiceId" is optional.
 Default VoiceId will be "Russell".
-To see more VoiceId, see [Available Voices](http://docs.aws.amazon.com/polly/latest/dg/voicelist.html) or use command
+To see more VoiceId choices, see [Available Voices](http://docs.aws.amazon.com/polly/latest/dg/voicelist.html) or use command
 `<aws polly describe-voices>` after installing AWS Command Line Interface.

-Example of request sent by curl
+Example of request sent by curl:
 ```
 curl -H "Content-type: application/json" -X POST ec2-34-210-46-14.us-west-2.compute.amazonaws.com/audio -d '{"name":"audio1","text":"I want to have a test"}'
 ```